statsig-io/docs/docs/segments/introduction.md

 ## When to use Segments?
 Segments are ideal for targeting a commonly identified set of users who are targeted for new features or dynamic configs.
 For example, you may create a segment of users that represent your team members or company employees to test a new feature with your colleagues before launching to external users.
 You may also create different segments of users for English and Spanish speaking countries to deliver a dynamically configured, localized application experience to each geographically identified segment of users.

-To learn about all that you can do with segments, see the Statsig tutorials for [working with segments]().
+To learn about all that you can do with segments, see the Statsig tutorial on [working with segments]().